tokkonopapa/WordPress-IP-Geo-Block/_codex/03/the-best-practice-of-validation-target-settings.md

 <div class="alert alert-info">
   <strong>NOTE:</strong>
-  If you give permission to the specific servers, put IP addresses with
+  If you want to give permission to the specific IP address, put it (with
   <a href="https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing" title="Classless Inter-Domain Routing - Wikipedia, the free encyclopedia">CIDR notation</a>
-  into the
+  if you need) into the
   "<strong>White list of extra IP addresses prior to country code</strong>" at "<strong>Validation rule settings</strong>".
 </div>